ai-ntellect/core/README.md

 ---

-## Complex On-Chain Interactions Management
+## Complex on-chain interactions management

 **Objective**: Create a model for recognizing on-chain interactions and creating workflows for complex interactions.